Pressure Cooker Mango Sticky Rice with Coconut Cream is a classic Thai dessert that’s creamy, refreshing, and the perfect end to a spicy meal!

 - 1 cup white sugar

-- While rice is cooking, combine coconut milk, sugar, salt, and cardamom in small saucepan.
-Stir gently until mixture comes to a boil and sugar dissolves.
-Remove from heat.
+- While rice is cooking, combine coconut milk, sugar, and cardamom in a small bowl.

-- When rice has finished cooking, combine with coconut milk and sugar mixture and stir together.
-Cover and place in fridge to cool for about 1 hour.
+- When rice has finished cooking, add coconut milk mixture to pot and stir until sugar is dissolved.
+Remove pot from base and place in the fridge for 20-30 minutes or until cooled.

-- To serve, scoop cooled rice onto plate, then top with coconut cream mixture, sliced mangoes, and sprinkle with sesame seeds.
+- To serve, scoop cooled rice onto plate, top with diced mangoes, and sprinkle with sesame seeds.